Ice hockey at the Olympic Games: 1956–1976

-Vladislav Tretiak of the USSR is the only male athlete to have won three gold medals and one silver in ice hockey.
+Russian goaltender Vladislav Tretiak of the Soviet Union is the only male athlete to have won three gold medals and one silver in ice hockey.

 The Soviet Union competed in its first World Championship in 1954, defeating Canada and winning the gold medal.
 At the 1956 Winter Olympics in Cortina d'Ampezzo, Italy, the Soviet team went undefeated and won its first gold medal.
-Canada's team lost to the Soviets and the United States in the medal round, winning the bronze.
+Canada, represented by the Kitchener-Waterloo Dutchmen, lost to the Soviets and the United States in the medal round, winning the bronze.
 The 1960 Winter Olympics, in Squaw Valley, United States, saw the first, and to date only, team from Australia compete in the tournament.
 Canada, the Soviet Union, Czechoslovakia and Sweden were the top four teams heading into the Games, but were all defeated by the American team, which won all seven games en route to its first Olympic gold medal.
 Canada won the silver medal and the Soviet Union won the bronze.

 At the 1964 Winter Olympics in Innsbruck, Austria, the Soviet team won all seven of its games, earning the gold medal.
 Canada finished the tournament with five wins and two losses, putting the team in a three-way tie for second place with Sweden and Czechoslovakia.
-Before 1964, the tie-breaking procedure was based on goal difference in games against teams in the medal round; under that system, Canada would have placed third ahead of the Czechoslovakian team.
+Before 1964, the tie-breaking procedure was based on goal difference in games against teams in the medal round; under that system, Canada would have placed third ahead of the Czechoslovak team.
 During the tournament the procedure was changed to take all games into consideration, which meant that the Canadians finished fourth.
-At the time, the Olympics counted as the World Championships; under their (unchanged) rules, Canada should have received bronze for the World Championships.
+At the time, the Olympics also served as the World Championships; under the IIHF's unchanged rules, Canada should have received bronze for the World Championships.

 The Soviet Union won its third gold medal with a 7–1 record in the 1968 Grenoble Olympics.
-Czechoslovakia and Canada won the silver and bronze medals.
-It was the last time that the Olympics were counted as the World Championships.
+Czechoslovakia and Canada won the silver and bronze medals, respectively.
+It was the last time that the Olympics were counted as the World Championships, as in 1972 the first standalone World Championship was held in an Olympic year.
 In 1970, Canada withdrew from international ice hockey competition protesting the use of full-time "amateurs" by the Soviet Union and Czechoslovakia, and the team did not participate in the 1972 and 1976 Winter Olympics.
 Led by goaltender Vladislav Tretiak and forwards Valeri Kharlamov, Alexander Yakushev, Vladimir Petrov and Boris Mikhailov, the Soviet team won gold at both the 1972 Games in Sapporo, Japan and 1976 Winter Olympics in Innsbruck, Austria.
-In 1971, the United States finished last at the World Championships and was relegated to Pool B. The team qualified for the 1972 Olympics and won silver, making it the first Pool B team to win an Olympic medal.
+In 1971, the United States finished last at the World Championships and was relegated to Pool B. The team then qualified for the 1972 Olympics and won silver, making it the first Pool B team to win an Olympic medal.
 Czechoslovakia won the bronze medal in 1972.
 In 1976, Czechoslovakia won the silver and West Germany won bronze.
-Along with Canada, the Swedish team did not participate in the 1976 tournament joining the boycott.
+Along with Canada, the Swedish team did not participate in the 1976 tournament, joining the Canadian boycott over the rules favoring the Soviet Union.